YagoMCastro/Car-Rental-System-OOP/README.md

 ## Credits
 - Cornell Car Rental Dataset by Kushlesh Kumar;
-- This project was created by [YagoMCastro] (https://github.com/YagoMCastro).
+- This project was created by [YagoMCastro](https://github.com/YagoMCastro).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.